vmware-archive/purser/README.md

     - workload cost associated with the native/custom resources
     - savings opportunities associated with storage and compute requirements
     - single pane view of the complete cluster hierarchy
+    - capacity allocations for CPU, memory, disk space and other resources
     - interactions among associated resources such as pods and services

  - Capability of user defined logical grouping of resources based on `K8s CRD` implementation for enhanced filtering.